 Mandatory Activities (non-exam center activities, See Examinationssection):

-Petitions to Miss a Foundations of Medicine Exam or Miss/Reschedule a Mandatory Foundations of Medicine Academic Activity
+Petitions to Miss a Medical Sciences Exam or Miss/Reschedule a Mandatory Medical Sciences Academic Activity

 The Associate Dean of Student Affairs or authorized designee will consider petitions for excused events that are not addressed by the above exceptions or course syllabus.
 Proper documentation and supporting documents must be submitted to the Associate Dean of Student Affairs or authorized designee prior to the event for review and consideration on the basis of extraordinary personal circumstances.